AndreasG11/MAE224/Example-3-:-Servos.md

 ```
 which will print out a list of all of the connected devices related to your account.

 Next, we will tell the Photon that we want to attach a servo to a given pin, namely the pin where we attached the signal wire (D0).
 We use the following line.
+Note that the `attachServo()` command returns the numeric value of the pin you attached to (i.e. pin D0 returns 0).
+It is also important for servos that you only use pins which are PWM capable, check the [pinout diagram](https://github.com/d008/MAE224/wiki/Particle-Photon-Pinout-Diagram).

 ```matlab
 g.attachServo('D0');